What Is a Fiduciary Advisor?

 The Independent Advisers Act of 1940, also known as the Advisers Act, doesn’t technically require an RIA to be a fiduciary, but it does prohibit RIAs from engaging in any fraudulent, manipulative, or deceptive behavior in their relationship with their clients.
 Even though the wording of the act doesn’t specify that an RIA must be a fiduciary, the Supreme Court held in SEC v.
 Capital Gaines Research Bureau in 1963 that this meant that all RIAs had a fiduciary responsibility and duty to their clients.

-DOL Fiduciary Rule
+Department of Labor Fiduciary Rule

 The Doctrine of Utmost Good Faith

-The Doctrine of Utmost Good Faith is a principle of behavior under which all parties involved in a transaction must disclose all information that could influence the decision to enter into a contract.
-It legally requires all parties involved in a contract to be honest and to not mislead another party.
+The Doctrine of Utmost Good Faith is a principle of behavior under which all parties involved in a transaction must disclose all information that could influence the decision to enter a contract.
+It legally requires all parties involved in a contract to be honest and not mislead another party.

-Do I Need a Fiduciary?
+Do I need a fiduciary?

 Why Do I Need a Fiduciary?